Saltcoats, Saskatchewan

 Saltcoats is a town in east-central Saskatchewan near the Manitoba border in Canada.
 The town's population was 474 in 2011.
-The town was built in the late 19th century, and its economy was driven by the railway.
-There is no longer passenger service to the town.
+It was built in the late 19th century, and its economy was driven by the railway.
+There is no longer a passenger service to the town.

 History

 The community was established in 1887, just before the arrival of the Manitoba and Northwestern Railway in 1888; a post office was opened when rail service began.
 In 1894, Saltcoats was the first village incorporated in the North-West Territories as they then were.
 The town was originally named 'Stirling', but when the railway arrived the name was changed to Saltcoats, after Saltcoats, Scotland, the birthplace of a major railway shareholder and the home port of Allen Steam-ship Lines which brought over many of the immigrants from the British Isles that settled in the region.

 In 1902, 208 Welsh settlers (44 families) fleeing unfavourable conditions in Welsh Patagonia came to Saltcoats, but within a generation their community lost its cultural cohesion and melted into the English-speaking cultural matrix.